Days Until Protest Season

 How Appraisal Districts Determine Property Value

-How to Protest Your Property Taxes in Texas
+How to Protest Your Property Taxes in Texas (Step-by-Step)

 A simple overview of how the property tax protest process works for Texas homeowners.